 The few clues that exist are vague, to say the least.
 There's the poem, of course, which contains abstruse hints like "where warm waters halt" and "put in below the home of Brown."
 Fenn has also revealed that the treasure is buried somewhere in the Rocky Mountains between Santa Fe and the Canadian border, at an elevation above 5,000 feet.
 It's not in a mine, a graveyard or near a structure.
 The treasure is contained in a 10-by-10 inch box that weighs roughly 40 pounds when loaded.

 Needless to say, these obscure hints have led hunters far and wide, from Yellowstone National Park to the Rio Grande.
-Meanwhile, Fenn stays busy answering the nearly 100 emails he receives daily from seekers begging for more clues.
+But not everyone who goes in search of this treasure is prepared for the outing.